lgrains/clean_data/README.md

 5 STANDING
 6 LAYING
 ```
-The last three lines of activityLabels() read in text labels from activity_labels.txt and replace the numbers in the 'activity' column with the corresponding phrases.
-This adds to the readibility of the final file, using words instead of numbers in the activity column.
+The last three lines of activityLabels() read in text labels from activity_labels.txt and replace the numbers in the 'activity' column with the correct activity name.
+Using names instead of numbers adds to the readibility of the final file.

+####Calling the functions to create the new table
-Putting everything together, these functions are invoked in the following lines of code, first cbind-ing the subjcts and activity labels and then binding those to the extracted data.
+Putting everything together, these 3 functions are invoked in the following lines of code, first cbind-ing the subjects and activity labels and then binding those to the extracted data.
 ```
 complete <- cbind(subjects(), activityLabels())
 complete <- cbind(complete, extract())